aikea/aikea.github.io/content/watchlog.md

 (first watch: Jul 5th, 2021)

 58. > **Making Dazed (2003?)**
 A 45 minute documentary capturing the circumstances that led to and prevailed during the making of Dazed.
+Available on yt.
-Available on yt (first watch: Jul 8th, 2021)
+(first watch: Jul 8th, 2021)

 <hr />